Associate in Applied Science (A.A.S.)

 Salary: According to the Occupational Outlook Handbook, the median annual wage for graphic designers was $44,150 in May 2012.

-Students meeting specific criteria have received Outstanding Transfer Student Scholarships from the Rochester Institute of Technology.
-For details, contact a member of the Graphic Design faculty or the Financial Aid Office.
+Past graduates meeting specific award criteria have received outstanding transfer student scholarships from the Rochester Institute of Technology.
+For details, contact the visual and performing arts department or the financial aid office.

 Professors and instructors in the fine arts and graphic design programs hold master's degrees from institutions such as the New York Academy of Art and Rochester Institute of Technology.
 Each of them is a working artist in their various disciplines which include: painting, sculpting, ceramics, printmaking, photography, woodworking, and graphic design.
 They have had their works exhibited and have won awards throughout the United States and abroad, including Florence, Italy.
 Although their areas of expertise vary, the entire faculty in the art programs shares a commitment to teaching as their top priority.
 Each adjunct faculty member in the fine arts and graphic design programs is also currently an artist.
 With their artistic backgrounds, the faculty brings valuable experience to the classroom from the work world.